 Even though it produces bright, vibrant colors, you don’t get the full-screen Always-on mode faces that are achievable with transflective displays.
 If that’s the style you like, the Vivoactive series is the perfect option.

 They still didn’t include the advanced workout analytics that you get on the Forerunner and Fenix series.
 You’ll still get advanced running metrics, VO2, and other premium metrics, which is adequate for most people, though.

 Just like with the VivoActive series, the Venu series is geared towards simplicity.
 In fact, the Venu 2 is your best option if you don’t like the look of the Fitbit Sense but still want a premium fitness smartwatch.

 The Garmin Venu 2 is a very impressive upgrade from the first Venu, and that’s saying a lot.
-With a PPG heart rate monitor that’s as good, or better than, the Apple Watch’s, it’s perfect for monitoring health metrics.
+With an upgraded PPG heart rate monitor that’s as good, or better than, the Apple Watch Series 7 at monitoring health biometrics.

-The upgraded battery life is my personal favorite.
+The upgraded 10-11 day battery life is our favorite feature and is a positive side-effect of the more efficient heart rate monitor.
 Paired with the 1.3″ display (or 1.1″ on the 2s), it’s a smartwatch-lovers dream.

 Top 3 Watchband Brands